nestjs-mod/nestjs-mod-fullstack/steps/2024-10-06/en.md

 **Module configuration**

-Environment variables can be changed from site to site, but there are also settings that are set when building the application, they are the same between all stands.
+Environment variables can be changed from stand to stand, but there are also settings that are set when building the application, they are the same between all stands.

 These settings include the types of events that can be sent as webhooks, as well as the names of the header keys to identify the current user or the current company.